Ecclestone stands up for McLaren boss Dennis

 "Moreover, he remains contracted as chairman and chief executive officer of McLaren Technology Group and he retains a 25 percent shareholding -- exactly equal to that of (Saudi-born business partner) Mansour Ojjeh."

-Bahrain's sovereign wealth fund Mumtalakat owns the other 50 percent.
+Mahmood al-Kooheji, CEO of Bahrain's sovereign wealth fund Mumtalakat, which owns the other 50 percent, told Reuters they had "great admiration" for Dennis.

+"He's a colleague, an inspirational chairman who is behind all the ideas," he said.
+"Whatever he decides, we will support his decision.
+I hope he continues and I will try to make him stay."

-The speculation has not died down, however, with former McLaren driver turned television commentator Martin Brundle saying he expected Dennis to leave.
+However, former McLaren driver turned television commentator Martin Brundle said he expected Dennis to leave.

 "There seems to have been some friction and there seems to be a new direction they want to go in," he told Sky Sports television.